Commands

 });

-Those names can be defined arbitrarily, but common groups are functional,
+Names can be defined arbitrarily, but common groups are functional, analytics,

-it's treated as consent being granted.
-Previously pushed events during the run
+treated as consent being granted.
+Previously pushed events during a run are now

 elb('walker consent', { marketing: true, randomTool: true });